 D. Degree of Degradation

 The magnitude and detailed circumstances of the degraded condition (or programmatic weakness) have a direct effect on the safety significance of the finding.
 As stated in IMC 0308, Attachment 3, “Technical Basis for the SDP,” the finding (i.e., more-than-minor performance deficiency) is the proximate cause of the degraded condition or programmatic weakness.
-Logically, the more a condition is degraded or program is weakened, the more safety significant the finding.
+Logically, the more a condition is degraded, or program is weakened, the more safety significant the finding.

 E. Exposure Time